 Duplex Submersible Pumps Access Manway:

-Oil/Water Separator to be supplied with ______ diameter manhole, UL approved, complete with ______ extension, cover, gasket, and bolts.
+Oil/Water Separator to be supplied with one (1) rectangular manway, UL approved, complete with ______ extension, cover, gasket, and bolts.
+Final configuration of manway is determined by pump-out system design as indicated on drawings.
+(Manway extension length determined by burial depth.)

 Manway cover shall be accessible near or above grade level.

-Specifier Notes: Specify quantity of threaded NPT fittings.
+Specifier Notes: Specify quantity and size of any additional threaded NPT fittings in item E.

 Threaded NPT Fittings: Threaded fittings with thread protectors shall be supplied as follows: